speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 ### Travel in Realspace
 All starships have sublight engines that propel them through realspace, using them when taking off, landing, or flying within a gravity sphere.
 Coupled with an ion drive, ships are capable of incredible acceleration.

-When traveling in realspace, the GM can summarize the adventurers’ movement without calculating exact distances or travel times: "You fly around the planet, reaching the stronghold late in the evening."
+When traveling in realspace, the GM can summarize the adventurersï¿½ movement without calculating exact distances or travel times: "You fly around the planet, reaching the stronghold late in the evening."

-Sometimes it’s important, though, to know how far, how fast, and how maneuverable your ship is in a short window of time.
+Sometimes itï¿½s important, though, to know how far, how fast, and how maneuverable your ship is in a short window of time.
 Starships come equipped with two speeds: **flying speed** and **turning speed**.

 #### Flying Speed
 **Flying speed** is how far your ship can travel in a single round.
 It is expressed in feet.
 For every foot your ship travels, it expends one foot from its speed.